Lake Kissimmee State Park

 - Hiking and Nature Trails

-- Over 13 miles of trails meander through the park’s habitats, offering opportunities for hiking, birdwatching, and photography.
+- More than 13 miles of trails wind through the park’s varied habitats, with routes used for hiking, wildlife watching, and nature photography.

 - Fishing